AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/graphiql-ide.md

 <!-- mention caching here? need more details -->

-## Copy URL for testing the raw query {#copy-url}
+## Copy URL to access the raw query {#copy-url}

 The **Copy URL** option allows you to copy the URL used to directly access the persisted query.
-This can then be used for testing.
+This can then be used for testing, or embedding in your application.

 For example: